prosenjit-saradr/Todo/README.md

-# Todo
-A basic todo app to lean javascript
+## A basic TODO App
+built with
+1. HTML
+2. CSS
+3. Javascript